 The Work of Prayer

 Intercessory prayer is a vital part of the ministry of the church.
-In prayer we bring our praise, thanks, and needs to God.
-In prayer we are seeking God's insight, response, and help.
-At the invitation of Jesus our Lord we pray.
+You are invited and encouraged to regularly pray for the ministry of Thornapple, the staff and community.
+In prayer we bring our praise, thanks, and needs to God, seeking His insight, response, and help.
+At the invitation of Jesus we spend time listening.
 We pray that God's name and work would be known and honored, we pray that God's will might be done on earth, we pray for the needs of God's local and global church, and we pray that Jesus Christ would be known by all people.
-At Thornapple we feel called to place prayer at the center of all that we do.

-- Thornapple’s Life Groups are home small groups that include prayer as a vital component of group life.
-For more on Life Groups, click here.
+- Thornapple’s Small Groups meet regularly together in homes and include prayer as a vital component of group life.
+For more on Small Groups, click here.

-- Prayer is an important part of other small groups at Thornapple as well, such as women’s Bible studies, Monday morning men’s breakfast, and choir.
+- Prayer is an important part of other small groups at Thornapple as well, such as women’s and men's weekday studies.

 Thornapple has a prayer room in the lower level next to the middle school room.
 It can be used by individuals or groups to pray any time the church building is open.

 Do you have a need you would like others to be praying for?